 If you know you’re going to end up doing a lot of things on your site such as affiliate marketing or selling digital products, investing in legal support is something you should consider.
-I know it’s not the same as actually meeting with an attorney but working with a professional online is the next best thing.
-Proper legal templates are also far more comprehensive than the free ones (which I’ve tried before).
+I know it’s not the same as actually meeting with an attorney, but working with a professional online is the next best thing.
+Proper legal templates are also far more comprehensive than free ones (which I’ve tried before).

 Blogging Courses & eBooks

 Sometimes the next best thing to the previously mentioned blogging essentials is blogging literature.
-Courses, ebooks and online communities exist to help you become a successful blogger.
+Courses, ebooks, and online communities exist to help you become a successful blogger.
 Why try to guess what works when there are professionals who share the exact steps to take to succeed?
-Consider the following blog resources that are designed to help you grow your blog traffic and income.
+Consider the following blog resources that are designed to help grow your blog traffic and income.